supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/14-Synapselink-cosmos.md

                     SERVER_CREDENTIAL = 'cosmosxxxxxxxx'
     ) AS [Sales]
     ```
+     >**Note**:Please review the code before executing the query provided.
+If the query fails to execute successfully, you will not be able to proceed any further.

 7. Use the **&#9655; Run** button to run the script, and review the results, which should include three records; one for each of the items you added to the Cosmos DB database.

     Now that you have created the credential, you can use it in any query against the Cosmos DB data source.